 The Northeastern US:

-Notice that New England is now an island separated from the rest of the country by the Hudson-Champlain Channel.
-Boston and New York City along with Long Island and most of New Jersey and all of Delaware are under water.
+Notice that New England is now an island separated from the rest of the country

 The southern US:

-Florida and Louisiana are completely inundated.
-Salt water extends all the way to St. Louis, just as it did millions of years ago.
+way to St. Louis, just as it did millions of years ago.

 Northwest Europe:

 The Netherlands and Denmark are gone.
-The Alsacian inland sea is rather interesting.
-Paris and London are under water.
+The Alsacian inland sea is rather

 California:

-Due to popular demand, I've added a post-aquacalypse version of California.
 As expected, the Valley of California becomes a huge sea.
-Note Sutter "Island" in the north.
+Note Sutter "Island"

 Needless to say, realistic levels of global warming will not change sea levels by anywhere near the amounts shown in these maps.
 They are just for fun.